alinselicean/DBADashExt/README.md

 # DBADashExt
-DBADash Extension - Alerting
+## DBADash Extension - Alerting Project

-This is v0.1 of the DBADash Alerting Extenstion.
+This is v0.1 of the DBADash Alerting Extenstion Project.

 Please keep in mind that this is still wip and changes are most likely to occur.